cjerzak/causalimages-software/README.md

 The second component is replication data.
 The replication data for the Youth Opportunities Experiment is found in `data/Replication Data/YOP Experiment`.
 This includes both outcome data and geo-referenced satellite images.
 We will keep adding to this replication repository with new research being performed over time.

-# Downloading
+# Package Download Instructions
-You may download via the `devtools` package.
+From within `R`, you may download via the `devtools` package.
 In particular, use

 ```
 devtools::install_github(repo = "cjerzak/causalimages-software/causalimages")